Character page for Sucker Punch.

 - Cool Big Sis: To Rocket.

-- The Cynic: She has a pretty dim view of their chances of escaping.
+- The Cynic: She has a pretty dim view of their chances of escaping, flatly reminding the group of the likeliness that they'd just be killed in the attempt.

 - Deadpan Snarker: She's quite sarcastic.
 It's basically the only way she can cope with her situation.

-- Death Wail: When Rocket dies in her arms.
+- Death Wail: When Rocket dies in her arms, she lets out a long scream of anguish.

 - Defrosting Ice Queen: Intially towards Baby Doll.